jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 Any method that returns an "awaitable" - `Task` or `Task<T>` can be awaited using the `await` keyword.

 There are actually other awaitables types.
-And, and "awaitable" method doesn't strictly have to be an asynchronous method.
+And, an "awaitable" method doesn't strictly have to be an asynchronous method.
 But ignore that - this is meant to be for "the rest of us."

 For the purpose of this article, we'll assume that "asynchronous method" is a method that returns `Task` or `Task<T>`.